5 ways to commemorate 9/11 as a first responder

 - Get involved in EMS political advocacy

 - Visit a school in your response area to share more about the EMS profession, and inspire the next generation

-- Educate your community with a CPR training or AED use event
+- Educate your community with a CPR training, AED use or first aid training event

 - Host an informational session on how community stakeholders can support and provide better care for a specific patient population (e.g., the elderly, bariatric patients, pediatric patients)